TheDataStation/solo/README.md

 b) Make sure the repository directory "solo" in an empty work directory <work_dir>

    A lot of data and other code will be downloaded to <work_dir>.
-If <work_dir> has other child directories, there may be some collisions.
+If <work_dir> contains other child directories, there may be some collisions.
 After <work_dir> is created, move the "solo" directory in <work_dir>

 c) Create a new session using *tmux* or *screen*
    ```   bash